FerAguate/pleiotest/README.md

 ## "tic" "tac" "toe"
 ```

-It's possible indexing SNPs and individuals in geno (useful when running in parallel)
+It's possible indexing SNPs and individuals in geno (useful when running jobs in parallel)

 ```R
 # Here we index 2 SNPs and 50% of individuals in geno